starship/starship/docs/it-IT/config/README.md

 ## Zig

-By default the the `zig` module shows the currently installed version of [Zig](https://ziglang.org/).
+By default the `zig` module shows the currently installed version of [Zig](https://ziglang.org/).
 The module will be shown if any of the following conditions are met:

 - The current directory contains a `.zig` file